Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Nurturing nutrition

 Food has never been just about fuel for the body.
-Ever since you were a baby and your tears were soothed by your caregiver's milk, food became a powerful symbol of feeling soothed and nurtured.
+Ever since you were a baby and were comforted by milk when you cried, food became a powerful symbol of feeling soothed and nurtured.

 Is it any wonder then, that regardless of our shape and size, many of us impulsively reach for food as a way of coping with everyday emotions?
 From stress at work, to conflict in our relationships, most of us need comfort from time to time.